-- You can trigger a primary/secondary failover only for replica set and sharded cluster instances, but not for standalone instances due to their single-node architecture.
+- You can trigger a primary/secondary failover for replica set and sharded cluster instances, but not for standalone instances due to their single-node architecture.

 - Log on to the ApsaraDB for MongoDB console.

-- In the upper-left corner of the home page, select the region where the target instance is located.
+- In the upper-left corner of the page, select the resource group and the region of the target instance.

-- Locate the target instance and click its instance ID.
+- Find the target instance and click its ID.